programs-cyber-security-990x358

 Cybersecurity Degree & Certificate Program Accreditation

-Aspiring professionals in cybersecurity are encouraged to verify the accreditation status of their program.
-This process not only evaluates the faculty, curricula, and student outcomes of a program or institution but also can serve as an indicator of program quality to prospective employers or graduate admissions committees.
+Aspiring cybersecurity professionals are encouraged to verify their program’s accreditation status.
+This process evaluates the faculty, curricula, and student outcomes of a program or institution and can serve as an indicator of program quality to prospective employers or graduate admissions committees.

-Although no specific body accredits cybersecurity or digital forensics programs, six regional accreditation organizations are recognized by the US Department of Education.
+Although no specific body accredits cybersecurity or digital forensics programs, the US Department of Education recognizes six regional accreditation organizations.
 These agencies include:

 • Higher Learning Commission (HLC)